Sabellians taught a single divine mind in God.

 “The Son is in the Father ontologically.”
 (Hanson, p.
 428)

-The Son is one of the Father’s faculties.
+Athanasius described the Son as one of the Father’s faculties

 Idios means “pertaining to one’s self, one’s own, belonging to one’s self” (Bible Study Tools).
-Ayres comments:
+This means that Athanasius though of the Son as one of the Father’s faculties, confirming that He is part of the Father:

 “Initially used to indicate that certain qualities and activities are intrinsic to being human, the use of the term to indicate that the Son is idios to the Father’s ousia serves to reinforce his tendency to present the Father/Son relationship as most like that of a person and their faculties.”
 (Ayres, p.
 115)

-Thirdly, while the Eusebians taught two Logoi (two Wisdoms or minds or ‘Words’), namely, the Father and the Son, Athanasius said there is only one Logos, namely, that the Son is also God’s one and only Logos and Wisdom (rational capacity).
+While the Eusebians (misleadingly called ‘Arians’) taught two Logoi (two Wisdoms or minds or Words), namely, the Father and the Son, Athanasius said there is only one Logos, namely, that the Son is also God’s one and only Logos and Wisdom (rational capacity).
+[Show More]

 “In Alexander, and in Athanasius … Christ is the one power and wisdom of the Father.”
 (Ayres, p.
 54)